 Bracket Performance History and Advice

-- Second Round: Last year was only the second time all of the 4-seeds won their Second Round game.
-There’s a 65% chance only 1 or 2 4-seeds will win in this round.
+- Second Round: There’s a 65% chance only 1 or 2 4-seeds will win in this round.

-- Final: Only three 4-seeds have made to the final game, and one of them won.
+- Final: Only three 4-seeds have reached the final game, and one of them won.

 Record in the Second Round